Finance and Funding

 The battels account

-Battels statements are sent by email five times a year: at the start of each term; at the end of the summer term; and at the end of July.
-The statements are sent by email, usually to College email addresses, although the first statement may be sent to the email address given on students’ application forms.
+The statements are sent by email, usually to College email addresses.
+The first statement may be sent to the email address given on students’ application forms.

 Non-payment of battels is taken seriously.
 Where battels balances remain uncleared, College facilities may be withdrawn.
 If full payment is not received promptly, interest may be charged on the balance outstanding.